NCEAS/metacatui/metacatui/docs/design/editor/use-cases/add-metadata.rst

 Summary
 -------
 A scientist should be able to add metadata descriptions for their dataset.
 The goal is to first add a top level dataset folder, with the name of the folder being the title of the dataset.
-Whenhe scientist clicks on "Submit Data" anywhere in the app, a dialog should prompt them to provide a dataset title.
-The science eml should be updated with the title, creator, and contact information.
-The package describing the eml should be updated, and the eml and package should be created in the repository.
+When the scientist clicks on "Submit Data" anywhere in the app, a dialog should prompt them to provide a dataset title.
+The science metadata should be updated with the title, creator, and contact information.
+The package describing the eml should be updated, and the metadata and package should be created in the repository.
 All future edits are updates.

 Mockup Image
 ------------